 Proposal to Create a Canadian Musicians’ Support Fund

-Please sign and share our Keep Music Alive in Canada Petition
+Please send a support letter to Keep Music Alive in Canada

 (note: hyperlinks in underlined bold white italics open a new tab to external citations)

 Music is essential to our cultural identity and enriches Canadian lives.